BrightspaceUI/core/components/button/README.md

 ## Add Button [d2l-button-add]

-The `d2l-button-add` element is for quickly adding new items inline (for example in a list).
+The `d2l-button-add` is for quickly adding new items at a specific location, such as when adding items to a curated list.
+Since the Add button is meant to be subtle, it should always be used in combination with more obvious methods to add items (like a menu or primary button).

 <!-- docs: demo code properties name:d2l-button-add display:block autoSize:false size:xsmall -->
 ```html